Learning French in Paris: The Best Schools and Programs for Your Language Goal

 Franglish holds events in cities across France and all over the world, so you don’t have to be in Paris to partake.
 The events are often full, so sign up ahead of time on the website.

 Mairie de Paris— Cours Municipaux d’Adultes

 I was initially wait-listed, but was lucky enough to secure a spot for a summer session.
-The class is not small, 22 people, but that is not that different from many other larger language schools in the city.
-It is an interesting mix of students ranging in age from early 20s to senior citizens, and coming from all corners of the globe.
+The class was not small, 22 people, but that is not that different from many other larger language schools in the city.
+The students were an interesting mix of people ranging in age from early 20s to senior citizens, and coming from all corners of the globe.
 Some are retired, some are here for work, some (like me) came for love and some are refugees.

 My teacher Claudine was excellent, and I really like how many of the lessons are Paris-centric.
 You learn a lot about the history of Paris through it’s famous residents, cherished locations and literature.
 The course is grammar heavy, and I don’t feel like I got as much speaking time in as with the smaller programs, but for the price the quality is very good.

 There are also semester-long courses in the spring and fall.

 The Catholic University of Paris offers spring and fall semester-long courses and short term classes in January and the summer at reasonable prices.
 A four week, 15 hour a week summer programs costs 660€, four weeks of 21 hours a week is 924€.
 There is also a 98€ per year registration fee.